lucass-carneiro/QuasinormalModes.jl/docs/src/schw.md

 QuasinormalModes.get_ODEvar(d::SchwarzschildData{N,T}) where {N,T} = d.vars[1]
 QuasinormalModes.get_ODEeigen(d::SchwarzschildData{N,T}) where {N,T} = d.vars[2]
 ```
-These functions are fairly straightforward and accessors and require no additional comment.
+These functions are fairly straightforward accessors and require no additional comment.

 # Implementing the master equation as a numeric problem